steventango/emojiregex/README.md

 # EmojiRegex

 EmojiRejex asynchronously generates a regular expression for Emoji.
-At runtime the regex is generated from the latest [Unicode Technical Report #51](http://unicode.org/Public/emoji/latest/emoji-data.txt) data.
+The regex is generated at runtime from the latest [Unicode Technical Report #51](http://unicode.org/Public/emoji/latest/emoji-data.txt) data.
 EmojiRegex uses [httpsify](https://httpsify.xeodou.me/) to bypass Mixed Content blocking.
 Therefore, EmojiRegex will always match the most up to date Emojis. 😊

 ## Installation